 Part 2 – Here’s A Closer Look

-Normally the differences that occur in us from one day to the next are not necessarily life-changing.
-While this is true, several “silent” activities that are going on in us change us, sometimes drastically, causing significant modifications to mind and body and therefore to our behaviour and relationships.
+Normally the differences that occur in us from one day to the next are not necessarily life-changing in a dramatic way.
+While this is true, several “silent” activities that are going on in us change us, sometimes drastically, causing significant modifications to mind and body and therefore to our behavior and relationships.
 For example our hormones, glands (e.g. thyroid) and neurotransmitters, also known as chemical messengers, are continuously making changes in the brain though these are usually subtle and not easily detected.
-When there is malfunction however it is difficult not to realize how these changes are affecting us.
+When there is malfunction however, it is difficult not to realize how the changes they cause affect us.
 Nonetheless we tend to apply the exact definition of who we were yesterday to the person we are today, when thinking about the present.

 Here’s the thing.
-By not realizing the minor transformations we go through moment-by-moment, the larger clearly observable ones, consisting of the definable physical, behavioural and mental characteristics we develop from these small adjustments, would seem to appear suddenly.
-And as such, often, people’s actions do not match the new requirements in the present, that would not apply to the situations they once faced.
+By not realizing the minor transformations we go through moment-by-moment, the larger clearly observable ones, consisting of the definable physical, behavioral and mental characteristics we develop from these small adjustments, would seem to appear suddenly.
+And as such, often, people’s actions do not match the new requirements in the present, which would have applied to the situations they once faced.
 Take as an instance the way some people talk to their children.
 They talked to them with baby-talk at one point when they are young; when they are adults however, you do not normally speak to them in a special childlike manner.
-At an early stage parents teach their children discipline over spending, even asking them how much they saved of a gift of money a relative gave them; and they are expected to answer honestly.
+At an early stage parents teach their children discipline over spending, even asking them how much they saved of a gift of money from a relative; and they are expected to answer honestly.
 At a much later stage a parent would bring up differently (if at all) the topic of the cash the children received from you or someone else, or will choose your words carefully depending on the type of relationship you have with them.
-At that later point in life the earlier behaviours and expectations usually are no longer an issue.
+At that later point in life the earlier behaviors and expectations usually are no longer an issue.

-Your behaviour change is mainly because the children are different people at the two periods of their lives and so are you.
-There are times, however, when parents fail to recognize their adult children are no longer in their childhood, primarily because they did not keep track and continue not to acknowledge the changing patterns in themselves, their offspring or in society at large; nor have they considered the meaning of the new conditions of life.
+Your behavior change is mainly because the children are different people at the two periods of their lives and so are you.
+There are times, however, when parents fail to recognize their adult children are no longer in their childhood, primarily because they did not keep track and continued not acknowledging the changing patterns in themselves, their offspring or in society at large; nor have they considered the meaning of the new conditions of life.
 Using the wrong approach can cause an eruption, which could seem sudden, leaving the impression: “We didn’t see that one coming” on one or both sides.

 Take another instance of how failing or refusing to understand that the passage of time means many aspects of life do change; and that not realizing this could lead to unnecessary misery.
 Let’s say, a short while back, an individual broke up with a romantic partner for whom he had strong feelings.
 Many are familiar with the turmoil or grief this can cause.
 This situation represents one of the serious changes that sometimes enter into people’s lives.
 The question that usually arises is how to go on from that point.
 Is the lesson from the experience to the person who feels hurt that never again can they trust in a love relationship?
 Is it the case from then on that joy with a partner is forever impossible?
 It is easy to see that no evidence supports either of these conclusions and that it is certainly not true that only disappointments are to be expected in a love life after a breakup… So what then?